Historical Apoplexy · State Legislative Adaptations · Michigan

 MICHIGAN FISCAL YEAR: October 1 through September 30.
 Michigan is one of the few states with a fiscal year that does not begin on July 1.

-HISTORY: The original version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
+HISTORY: The original version of this proposal was first developed in 2015-2016 by Imran Stanton Cooper through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
 The original proposal was drafted for the State of Colorado and was sidelined during the 2016-2017 legislative cycle.
-The present Michigan version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), an ten-paper academic work providing the evidentiary foundation for this legislation.
+The present Michigan version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
 Michigan is the sixth state adaptation, following Colorado, Iowa, Wisconsin, California, and Ohio.
+The companion Michigan Education Modernization Act (the K-20 pipeline and Vitruvian Quotient apparatus) is a separate standalone bill in development.

 LEGISLATIVE DECLARATION